 Center for Administrative Data Research

-The Center for Administrative Data Research (CADR) provides leadership and training in using administrative data in epidemiologic, health services, and outcomes research.
+I2DB’s Administrative Data Core Services provides leadership and training in using administrative data in epidemiologic, health services, and outcomes research.
 Refer to the CADR site for more details about the data sources and the research questions they are designed to address.

 ICTS UK Biobank Genomic Repository